Jamoverjelly/Udacity-project-2-Memory-Game/README.md

 ##### Code Quality

 Code is formatted with consistent, logical, and easy-to-read formatting as described in the [Udacity JavaScript Style Guide](http://udacity.github.io/frontend-nanodegree-styleguide/javascript.html).

+## Attribution

+This project was completed while referencing each post from Matthew Cranford's Blog series: "Memory Game Walkthrough" which begins at [this URL](https://matthewcranford.com/memory-game-walkthrough-part-1-setup/).
+Efforts were made in completing each stage of the project to preserve originality between my project and the walkthrough.